warden-sk/compiler/README.md

    2. `outputPath`: A `string`
    3. `publicPath`: A `string`
    4. `reportErrors`: A `boolean`
+   5. `useServer`: A `boolean`
-   5. `useTransformers`: A `boolean` indicating whether you want to use built-in transformers during compilation.
+   6. `useTransformers`: A `boolean` indicating whether you want to use built-in transformers during compilation.

 ## `transformer.ts`